ID Card Digitization and Information Extraction using Deep Learning - A Review

 While we will be looking at the specific use-case of ID cards, anyone dealing with any form of documents, invoices and receipts, etc and is interested in building a technical understanding of how deep learning and OCR can solve the problem will find the information useful.

-Have an OCR problem in mind?
-Want to digitize invoices, PDFs or number plates?
+Have a data extraction problem in mind?
+Want to digitize invoices, PDFs or images?
 Head over to Nanonets and build OCR models for free!

 Deep Learning and Digitization